Whether it is rapid mood swings or gradual shifts in energy, have you ever wondered what is behind all those emotional tugs-of-war in your head?

-In fact, there is a “happy booster” called endorphins in your brain which helps get rid of your negative energy.
-Endorphins are known to the public as “runner’s high” that springs up particularly after an extended period of strenuous exercise.
+In fact, there is a "happiness booster" called endorphins in your brain which helps get rid of your negative energy.
+Endorphins are known to the public as "runner's high" that springs up particularly after an extended period of strenuous exercise.
 This happiness booster not only lifts your mood, but also acts as a natural painkiller.
 Find out the secret recipe to happiness by discovering how endorphins work wonders and some scientifically proven ways to boost it below.

 What is endorphin?

 Endorphin is a hormone produced in the hypothalamus of the brain and released by the pituitary glands when your body detects pain or stress.
 Its working mechanism is similar to that of opioids, a class of drugs for short-term pain relief.
 Endorphins, same as opioids, act as a painkiller by binding to the specific receptors that block the pain signal to be transmitted to the brain.

 Endorphins are primarily responsible for pain relief and coping with stressful life events.
 They also serve several other functions:

 - Inhibit the body in response to pain